-Venezuela protests: 'They are going to have to listen'
+Venezuela protests: Officer killed, dozens reported injured

 Organizers of Wednesday's protests criticized officials for shutting down some metro stations in Caracas, accusing them of trying to block demonstrations.

-On Twitter, opposition leader Henrique Capriles pointed to the closures as he tried to fire up support.
+On Twitter, Capriles pointed to the closures as he tried to fire up support.
 The Caracas Metro said the stations were closed to "safeguard users, personnel and installations."

-The protests drew a number of prominent opposition figures, including Lilian Tintori, the wife of jailed opposition leader Leopoldo Lopez.

-"After so much pain, so much hunger and injustice, let the street speak and let the street speak in peace, with people and with strength," she said on Twitter during the demonstration.

 Session halted after brawl